🧮 Free Calculator

 Income Tax →

-Why is PF capped?
+Why is employee PF capped in this model?

-Does this match my payslip?
+Will this match my payslip exactly?